 note: adopted 1932, in use since the 17th century, making it the oldest national anthem in the world; also known as "Wilhelmus van Nassouwe" (William of Nassau), it is in the form of an acrostic, where the first letter of each stanza spells the name of the leader of the Dutch Revolt

-New Caledonia name: "Soyons unis, devenons freres" (Let Us Be United, Let Us Become Brothers)
+name: "Soyons unis, devenons freres" (Let Us Be United, Let Us Become Brothers)

 lyrics/music: Chorale Melodia (a local choir)